carlosresu/pids-drg-claims/README.md

 Once inside,

-1. Select the `drg-pipeline` folder in your user directory that we created by cloning the `drg-pipeline` repo earlier
+1. Select the `pids-drg-claims` folder in your user directory that we created by cloning the `pids-drg-claims` repo earlier
 2. Open `data-cleaning/drg-cleaning.ipynb`

 Finally,